 Edge Hill University provides a comprehensive student support service – we can help you with almost anything to do with your University life.
 Use the tabs below to find out more.

-Accommodation – information relating to on and off-campus accommodation, paying hall fees, and handling any issues in halls.
+Accommodation – information relating to on and off campus accommodation, paying hall fees, and any issues in halls.

 Campus Life – help to settle in to life on campus, make friends and feel part of the Edge Hill community.

-Campus Support (Security) – an out-of-hours support system to ensure you feel safe on campus.
-You can contact the team out of hours on 01695 584227.
+Campus Support (Security) – a 24-hour support system for students on campus to ensure you feel safe in your accommodation.
+You can contact them out of hours on 01695 584227.